Code-Institute-Submissions/MS1-infinity-gym/README.md

 * As the site owner, I want to be able to inform visitors of the class timetables.
 * As the site owner, I want to be able to inform visitors the location of the gym.

 ## Wireframes
 ---
-With the user stories I used [Balsamiq] (https://balsamiq.com/) to create a nice and simple layout for the desktop and mobile screen
+With the user stories I used [Balsamiq] (https://balsamiq.com/) to create a nice and simple layout for the desktop and mobile screen.

+The wireframes:
+    - Home/ about page
+    - Lessons page
+    - Timetable page
-All wireframes can be viewed [here](assets/documents/wireframes.pdf)
+    - Locations page can be viewed [here](assets/documents/wireframes.pdf)

 ## Setup